cnislab/MXenes4HER/README.md

 The best models (final RFR and GBR models) can be found in the zip folder Models4MXenes, that can be further used for prediction of $MM{^\prime}XT_2$-type MXenes providing the selected input features (key descriptors).

 **Contact Details** <br>
-The contact details of the corresponding authors are mentioned below: jayantks@iitk.ac.in <br>
+The contact details of the corresponding authors are mentioned below: <br>
+jayantks@iitk.ac.in <br>
 mosesabrahamb@gmail.com <br>
 halderprosun7@gmail.com <br>